chunliangmu/autobkp/README.md

 ## Disclaimer

 This project is a *work in progress*.
-No guarrantee that it will work.
+Pending major overhaul.
+No guarrantees whatsoever.
 Use it at your own risk.
 Nevertheless, I hope it helps!